onap/archived-optf-has/docs/sections/homingspecification.rst

 | ``attributes_value``     | Attributes value                          |
 +--------------------------+-------------------------------------------+

-*Note: Each VFC must have one directive with type 'flavor_directives' to put the flavors inside.
+*Note*: Each VFC must have one directive with type 'flavor_directives' to put the flavors inside.
 The ``attribute_name`` is the place to put flavor label and the ``attribute_value`` will first left blank.
 After getting the proper flavor, OOF will merge the flavor name into the ``attribute_value`` inside flavor directives.
 Also,